- About Us

 WIDE FORMAT DIGITAL PRINT FAQS

 A: Wide format printers usually employ some variant of inkjet or toner technology to produce the printed image.
-Depending on print size, run length and substrate or medium print, this is more economical than other print methods.
+This is more economical than other print methods depending on print size, run length, and substrate or medium print.
 Inkjet technology is a method for depositing liquid ink droplets on a substrate.
-Depending on the type of digital printer, these droplets of ink are dried either by forced heat and air, or by a UV light source.
+Depending on the type of digital printer, these ink droplets are dried either by forced heat and air or by a UV light source.

-A: It is best to produce all full color, short run jobs through the digital process.
+A: It is best to produce all full-color, short-run jobs digitally.
 Jobs can be completed beautifully, professionally, and quickly.
 Roeda Sales consultants will assist you in making this determination.

 Q: How do you decide which digital printer to use?

 A: Roeda chooses the printer by determining what the product is, where it is going, and for how long it will be displayed.
-If the stock is rigid we will most likely use a flatbed printer that prints UV ink.
-If the stock is on a roll and is needed for months on end, we may use a solvent ink based printer as it has longer lasting ink properties.
-If a vehicle graphic needs to be laminated and applied the same day, we use the HP latex printers.
-We also use latex printers for all elevator wraps and wall murals as it is very ecofriendly.
+If the stock is rigid, we will most likely use a flatbed printer that prints UV ink.
+If the stock is on a roll and is needed for months on end, we may use a solvent ink-based printer as it has longer-lasting ink properties.
+We use the HP latex printers if a vehicle graphic needs to be laminated and applied the same day.
+We also use latex printers for all elevator wraps and wall murals, as it is very eco-friendly.

 Q: How should I supply artwork?

-A: For print and production, vector art is the preferable way to provide us with your artwork.
+A: For print and production, vector art is preferable to provide us with your artwork.
 Acceptable vector file types are ai, eps, and pdf.
 All fonts should be outlined.
 Please remove any password restrictions attached to the file.
-If your file is too large for an email, let us know and we will provide you with a link to our dropbox folder.
+If your file is too large for an email, let us know, and we will provide you with a link to our Dropbox folder.
 Delivering your artwork in the best possible condition helps to ensure that we can provide a quality product for your project.

-A: A vector graphic stores the colors, dimensions, shapes and lines of an image as a mathematical formula.
-The mathematical formula allows you to produce the highest quality of image possible, and it can also help to determine where the pixels should be placed to give you the best image on the screen.
+A: A vector graphic stores the colors, dimensions, shapes, and lines of an image as a mathematical formula.
+The mathematical formula allows you to produce the highest quality image possible and can also help determine where the pixels should be placed to give you the best image on the screen.

 In this format, the image can be scaled to almost any size with any level of detail.
 This means that when the image is enlarged, you get a clear picture without experiencing “blur” in the resolution.